ruuffian/panther-bot/README.md

 - [ ] Inhouse Generator
 - [ ] Pickems
-- [ ] Registering users and accoutns
+- [ ] Registering users and accounts
 - [ ] Some fun stuff ):